 Christian worship in Britain.

 Following the Norman Conquests, William the Conqueror invested the Bishops of Durham with combined secular and spiritual powers to control the modern counties of Cleveland, Durham and Tyne and Wear.
 The Prince Bishops levied taxes, raised armies, minted money, controlled the courts and were effectively ‘kings’ of North East England until their powers were dramatically diminished by Henry VIII in 1536.

 In the 18th and 19th centuries, County Durham became a world leader in the Industrial Revolution, with the county’s development based upon coal and iron production.
 The area’s influence on the world was demonstrated by the development of the world’s first passenger steam railway at Stockton and Darlington in 1825.

-- Veteran estimates by LA (2011 Census: population, gender, age, general health, disability, tenure, landlord status, qualifications, economic activity and occupation)
+- Veterans (2011 Census: population, gender, age, general health, disability, tenure, landlord status, qualifications, economic activity and occupation)

 - Population Projections